 During Your First Semester

-You will complete the following during your first year at Brandeis: University Writing Seminar (UWS)
+You will complete the following during your first year at Brandeis: First-Year Seminar (FYS)

-Navigating Health and Safety (HWL pre + HWL 1 module)
+Navigating Health and Safety (HWL pre and HWL 1 module)

 Within Your Major

-You will complete these foundational literacies within any major you declare:
+You will complete these foundational literacies within any major you declare: Writing Intensive

-Writing Intensive

 Oral Communication

 Digital Literacy

 Before Graduation

 You will complete these components throughout your time at Brandeis (if you have not already completed the equivalent requirement at your previous school):

 World Language Sequence

 Difference and Justice in the World

 Diversity, Equity, and Inclusion Studies in the U.S.

 Creative Arts

 Science

 Quantitative Reasoning

 Humanities

 Social Science

 Health, Wellness, and Life Skills (2 modules)

 ^{}If you have not completed an equivalent at your previous school.

 What courses do I need to take in my first year at Brandeis?

-University Writing Seminar (UWS)
+First-Year Seminar (FYS)

+First-Year Seminar meets the core first-year writing requirement, which aims to improve students' written communication skills during their careers at Brandeis.

-If you have not completed the equivalent of UWS at your previous institution, you should plan to complete the course within your first year at Brandeis.
-As a result of the UWS lottery ranking, the Registrar's Office will enroll you in one of your top choices before registration begins for the fall term.
-If you believe you have fulfilled a UWS equivalent but do not see it listed as complete on your transfer evaluation, please email a syllabus of the course to transfer@brandeis.edu and the Registrar's Office will review it.
+If you have not completed the equivalent of FYS at your previous institution, you should plan to complete the course within your first year at Brandeis.
+As a result of the FYS lottery ranking, the Registrar's Office will enroll you in one of your top choices before registration begins for the fall term.
+If you believe you have fulfilled a FYS equivalent but do not see it listed as complete on your transfer evaluation, please email a syllabus of the course to transfer@brandeis.edu and the Registrar's Office will review it.

 Link to University Writing Program.

-HWL 1a: Navigating Health and Safety
+HWL 1: Navigating Health and Safety

 This component of the Brandeis Core is a two-part requirement: an online training course (to be completed prior to the start of the semester) and a 6-week module that you will take during your first semester at Brandeis:

-HWL 1-PRE - What Would Brandeis Do?
+HWL 1-PRE: What Would Brandeis Do?

-Supporting Community Health and Safety is an important, mandatory online training that all new undergraduates must complete on LATTE.
-The training will begin on August 1 and should be completed by August 22.

-HWL 1: Navigating Health and Safety

-All new students must complete HWL 1 in their first semester in either Module 1 (first six weeks of the fall semester) or Module 2 (last six weeks).
+Supporting Community Health and Safety is an important, mandatory online training that all new undergraduates must complete on Moodle.
+The training will begin on July 31 and should be completed by August 21.
+HWL 1: Navigating Health and Safety All new students must complete HWL 1 in their first semester in either Module 1 (first six weeks of the fall semester) or Module 2 (last six weeks).
 Please enroll yourself in the section that best fits your planned schedule.
 HWL 1 is a non-credit class, so you will need to find at least an additional three 4 credit courses (or 12 credits) to register for.
 Link to Navigating Health and Safety website.

-Picture page

-Image of two students sitting at a table with open laptops, phones, writing utensils, and notebooks working together.

 How Do I Build a Balanced Schedule?
 Watch and listen to the "Tips for Transfer Students" Video.
 Image of a sample fall semester schedule with generic course suggestions and their numeric equivalents.

-Category suggestions on the image include

-Course towards planned major or minor (4 credits)

-Language or other Core Requirement (4 credits)

-Fun/Exploratory Course (4 credits)

-Course towards a planned Major or Minor (4 credits)

-HWL-1a (0 credits, first semester requirement)

-This is one example of how you may want to structure your schedule in your first semester.

-Frequently Asked Questions

-How many classes should I take?
+Category suggestions on the image include Course towards planned major or minor (4 credits) Language or other Core Requirement (4 credits) Fun/Exploratory Course (4 credits) Course towards a planned Major or Minor (4 credits) HWL-1 (0 credits, first semester requirement) This is one example of how you may want to structure your schedule in your first semester.
+Picture page Image of a classroom at Brandeis.
+A professor is at the front of the room in front of a screen featuring a presentation and students are seen from behind attentive to the lecture at various tables with notebooks and laptops in front of them.
+Frequently Asked Questions How many classes should I take?